sho-yoshioka/seat-assginment-app/README.md

    ```
 3. Access `http://localhost:3000` in your browser.
 A number will be displayed.

+## QR codes

+Visit `/admin` to generate a QR code for an event.
+The QR code points to
+`/event/<eventId>` and can be downloaded or shared.

 ## Future work
 - Manage seating layout (4-seat or 6-seat blocks) via UI.
 - Bind seat numbers to a seating chart with administrator configuration.